 The project addresses 14 large-scale pilots related to care of medical conditions in Europe.
-IT Innovation leads the pilot on Chronic Obstructive Pulmonary Disease (COPD) and Asthma.Health and Social Care Big Data Decision Support
+IT Innovation leads the pilot on Chronic Obstructive Pulmonary Disease (COPD) and Asthma.Health & Wellbeing Big Data Decision Support

 COPD is the third greatest cause of death globally, while Asthma the most common long-term respiratory condition affecting over 30 million people in Europe.
 In the UK, Asthma and COPD are the biggest burden during the winter term with the highest patients' hospital and emergency loads.